Jonathan Ashworth: Special adviser (2004–2011)

 Ashworth served as an Opposition Whip from October 2011 to October 2013 and Shadow Minister of State for the Cabinet Office from October 2013 to September 2015.

 Following the row over alleged undue influence of trade unions in the Labour Party in the Falkirk parliamentary selection in 2013, Ashworth penned a piece for The Daily Telegraph claiming that it is ordinary people – not the unions – who choose Labour MPs.

 On 11 July 2013, Ashworth replaced Tom Watson as Deputy Chairman of the National Executive Committee.

-Ashworth nominated Yvette Cooper to be Leader of the Labour Party following the resignation of Ed Miliband after the 2015 general election.
+Ashworth was re-elected at the 2015 general election with an increased vote share of 59.8% and an increased majority of 17,845.
+After the election, Ashworth nominated Yvette Cooper to be Leader of the Labour Party following the resignation of Ed Miliband.
 He nominated Tom Watson as Deputy Leader.

 Following his election as Labour Party leader, Jeremy Corbyn appointed Ashworth to the Shadow Cabinet role of Shadow Minister without Portfolio.
 In December 2015, Ashworth voted against the resolution to authorise RAF bombing of ISIL in Syria.

 Ashworth was appointed Shadow Secretary of State for Health in October 2016.
 Following the 2017 general election, he went on record to say a Labour government would not repeal the controversial Health and Social Care Act 2012 despite Labour's manifesto commitment to do so.

+Ashworth was again re-elected at the 2017 general election with an increased vote share of 73.6% and an increased majority of 26,261.

 In December 2019, it was reported 4,668 patient deaths during the year were linked to safety incidents at hospital, mental health and ambulance trusts.
-Ashworth held "years of Tory cutbacks" responsible for understaffing and for increasing pressures, which put patients at risk.
+Ashworth held "years of Tory cutbacks" responsible for understaffing and for increasing pressures, which he said put patients at risk.

 On 10 December 2019, it emerged that Ashworth had told a friend that he did not believe Labour would win the 2019 general election due to be held two days later.
 He said that this was largely due to the unpopularity of Jeremy Corbyn and voters outside the cities blaming Labour for not delivering Brexit.
 His friend, who was a Conservative activist, leaked a recording of the conversation to right-wing website Guido Fawkes.
 Ashworth later claimed that he was joking and just "joshing around".

-Ashworth supported Lisa Nandy in the 2020 Labour Party leadership election.
-When Keir Starmer won the contest, he decided to keep Ashworth on as Shadow Health Secretary, extending his portfolio to include social care.
+He was re-elected at the 2019 general election with a decreased vote share of 67% and a decreased majority of 22,675.
+He was appointed to the Privy Council on 10 March 2021, and sworn on 26 May 2021.

 In the November 2021 Shadow Cabinet reshuffle, Ashworth became Shadow Secretary of State for Work and Pensions.
+He remained in the position until the 2023 British shadow cabinet reshuffle, which saw him appointed to the position of Shadow Paymaster General.

+On 4 July 2024, Ashworth lost his seat to pro-Palestine independent candidate Shockat Adam.
+He then became chief executive of the think tank Labour Together.